mattermost/mattermost-load-test-ng/docs/load-test-how-to-use.md

 #### Testing changes in terraform

-Loadtest instances created with this framework achieve the same goals as mentioned above, only some of the things like creating a deployment, running a loadtest, etc. are automated.

 The steps to load-test a new feature in production, after testing new actions locally, includes the following: